 Contact us to find out more.
 Telephone 01333 451040 or email email@example.com

-The Centre for Stewardship is based at Falkland.
+Falkland Stewardship Trust is a chariety based at Falkland.
 We are stewards of a living, learning, working landscape that reaches from the summit of East Lomond to the fertile farmland of the Howe of Fife.

 We provide opportunities for people to tend the land, reflect on their practice and celebrate the cultural fabric of communities.
 We provide training in rural skills, a new farmer scheme and enjoy working in partnerships with others for the common good of the land and of people.
 We run events and learning programmes in: sustainable land use; natural and cultural heritage; food, wood & craft practice.
 To find out more contact us at firstname.lastname@example.org.